mattiasw/ExifReader/README.md

 The most important step will be to [use a custom build](#configure-a-custom-build) so please do that.

-If you are using Webpack and are only targeting web browsers, make sure to add this to your Webpack config (probably the `webpack.config.js` file):
+If you are using Webpack 4 or lower and are only targeting web browsers, make sure to add this to your Webpack config (probably the `webpack.config.js` file):

 ```javascript
     node: {